raganwald/wood_and_stones/readme.md

 **code confessions, a/k/a estimating the WTFs per LOC**

 This is my first [jQuery](http://jquery.com/ "jQuery: The Write Less, Do More, JavaScript Library") project, and it shows.
 I'm also using [jQTouch](http://www.jqtouch.com/), although I'm using less and less of it as I get more comfortable with Mobile Safari.
-I've picked up a few other jQuery plugins for things like gravatars and polling.
-I use my own [iGesture][igesture] for gestures like swipes and scrubs.
-I'm experimenting with [qtip](http://craigsworks.com/projects/qtip/ "qTip - The jQuery tooltip plugin  - Home") for displaying messages and having some trouble with it on iPhone, so we'll see how that goes.
+I've picked up a few other jQuery plugins, including my own [iGesture][igesture] for gestures like swipes and scrubs.

 **license terms**